LorenzoPiombini/uniuser/README.md

+# Uniuser
 <p align="center">
   <img src="./logo.png" width="200">
 </p>

-# uniuser - A Small User Management Library for Linux
+## A Small User Management Library for Linux

 `uniuser` is a lightweight C library designed to programmatically manage users on a Linux operating system.
 It provides a simple function, `add_user(char *username, char *password)`,
 allowing you to create users securely without relying on shell exposure or risky system calls like `system()`, `popen()`, or the `exec` family.